 With everything from haunted plantations and creepy shopping malls, to quite possibly the spookiest university in America, this town has it all!

-Let’s take some time to dig a little bit deeper into the history of 10 of the most haunted places in Charlotte, NC:
+Let’s take some time to dig a little bit deeper into the history of the most haunted places in Charlotte, NC.

-Local paranormal teams have carried out investigations here and have concluded that it is indeed one of the most haunted locations in Charlotte NC!
+Local paranormal teams have carried out investigations here and have concluded that it is indeed one of the most haunted locations in Charlotte, and perhaps even one of the most haunted in NC!

-The Latta Plantation dates back to approximately 1800 and now serves as a living history farm, where visitors are invited to take a self guided tour around the estate.
+Latta Place dates back to approximately 1800 and now serves as a living history farm, where visitors are invited to take a self-guided tour around the estate.
 However, what the guidebook fails to mention, is that the Latta Family are still very much in residence here, despite the fact that they have long since passed away!

-Many tourists who stop by to take the tour, leave the building with tales of doors slamming by themselves, the sound of children running and playing and even sightings of a dark shadow figure walking in the grounds!
+Many tourists who stop by to take the tour, leave the building with tales of doors slamming by themselves, the sound of children running and playing, and even sightings of a dark shadow figure walking around the grounds!